artsy/hokusai/README.md

 To work on Hokusai itself, set up your local development environment like so:

-- As above, install `python`, `pip`, `docker`, `docker-compose` and `git`.
+- As above, install `python`, `pipenv`, `docker`, `docker-compose` and `git`.

 To install the Hokusai package in "editable mode" from a checkout of this repository, you can run `pip install -e .` This works well in combination with [Virtualenv/Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) as you can install the project in editable mode within a virtualenv, and from a release in your default system environment.

 ## Testing Hokusai

+Install pipenv (see above)

-Install dependencies: `pip install -r requirements.txt`.
+Install dependencies: `pipenv install -d`.

-All tests can be run with `python -m unittest discover test`.
+All tests can be run with `pipenv run tests`.

-Only run unit tests: `python -m unittest discover test.unit` Only run integration tests: `python -m unittest discover test.integration`
+Only run unit tests: `pipenv run unit-tests`
+Only run integration tests: `pipenv run integration-tests`

-Tests for specific modules, TestClasses, or even methods can be run with `python -m unittest test.unit.test_module.TestClass.test_method`
+Tests for specific modules, TestClasses, or even methods can be run with `pipenv run test test.unit.test_module.TestClass.test_method`

 Set the `DEBUG=1` environment variable to print boto logging